-Fileborn and O'Neil (2021) sought to provide a state-of-the-art review concerning global knowledge and research pertaining to street harassment and identified 182 studies.
+Fileborn and O'Neil (2021) sought to provide a state of the art review concerning global knowledge and research pertaining to street harassment and identified 182 studies in the process of their review.
 While this article did not seek to evaluate or determine specific crime prevention outcomes, it provided a review of up-to-date literature concerning street harassment and demonstrated further need for research within this field.
 Overall conclusions from this article indicated that 'very little scholarship to date has considered how street harassment might be prevented or redressed outside of the criminal justice system' (Fileborn and O'Neill 2021).